avimanyu786/TrajectoryMergeAssist/paper/paper.md

 To be able to use the tool, the ``python-tk`` or ``tkinter`` package would be required in addition to Python on Linux.

-For systems like Ubuntu, it can be installed with a Linux terminal with the following command:
+For systems like Ubuntu, *Tkinter* can be installed with a Linux terminal by the following command:

 ``sudo apt-get install python-tk``